B-X-Y/B-X-Y/README.md

 💻 **Developer | Lifelong Learner**

 Welcome to my GitHub profile!
 I’m passionate about building clean, efficient, and scalable projects.
 I enjoy solving real-world problems with code, learning new technologies, and contributing to open-source projects.

 ---

 ## 🚀 About Me

-- 🔭 I’m currently working on: **News Sentiment Analysis**
+- 🔭 I’m currently working on: **Reinforcement Learning**
-- 🌱 I’m learning: **Game Development and Game ModificationR**
+- 🌱 I’m learning: **Game Development and Game Modification**
 - 💬 Ask me about: **Anything**
 - 📫 Reach me at: **[B-X-Y.com](https://b-x-y.com)**